-In the MAC Alias function, MAC Alias Add/Edit function is used to let you add or modify an association between MAC address and a plain English name.
-You can choose Create/Edit to add a new record with name.
+In the MAC Alias function, MAC Alias Add/Edit function is used to let you add or modify an association between MAC address and an English name.
+Select Create/Edit to add a new record with name.

-As to MAC Alias Delete function is used to let you remove an alias name to a MAC address.
-You can select an existed MAC address or alias name to remove.
+Select the MAC Alias Delete function to remove an alias name from a MAC address.
+You can select an existing MAC address or alias name for removal.

-Figure 5.31 - MAC Alias
+Figure 5.41 - MAC Alias